Foso/Folders2kt/README.md

 "Folders is a language where the program is encoded into a directory structure.
 All files within are ignored, as are the names of the folders.
 Commands and expressions are encoded by the pattern of folders within folders. "
 Folders was created by Daniel Temkin https://danieltemkin.com/Esolangs/Folders/.
-I`ve want to learn more about the language, check https://www.youtube.com/watch?v=Igh-vBI2LXc
+If want to learn more about the language, check https://www.youtube.com/watch?v=Igh-vBI2LXc

 This is what a "Hello World"-program looks like:
 <p align="center">